AkshataABhat/Artify/readme.md

 4. Go to http://127.0.0.1:5000/templates/about.html to view the website.

 ### Tools and Technologies used:
-1. Frontend: HTML, CSS, JavaScript
+1. Frontend: HTML, CSS, JavaScript ( for the entire website structure, design and handing of interaction between frontend and backend )
-2. Backend: Flask
+2. Backend: Flask ( for the image processing functions )
+3. GitHub pages and pythonanywhere ( for deployment )
+4. Git ( for version control )

 ### Challenges Faced:
 1. I did not face any major hurdles during this assignment.
 However, there is a small bug while uploading images, that I will resolve before deployment of the next version.